heimdallreport/opentlc-sandbox-automation/README.md

 the follwing command:

 ```
-$ ansible-playbook cluster_destroy.yaml
+$ ansible-playbook destroy.yaml
 ```

-The `install_path` variable will be prompted again to confirm the previous installation directory.
+The `install_path` variable must be provided (again, in the `user_info.yaml` file, to confirm the previously used installation directory.

 ### Optional Extra Configs